 COVID-19 Special Measures

-Immigration, Refugees and Citizenship Canada (IRCC) introduced a new Canadian work visa program to help student who were affected by the pandemic restrictions.
-On Januray 8, 2021, a temporary immigration program was launched to allow international graduates, whose work permit had expired, to apply for a new work permit which will be valid for 18 months.
-This would allows these students to stay in Canada and gain the necessary work experience required to apply for Canadian permanent residence.
+Immigration, Refugees, and Citizenship Canada (IRCC) introduced a new Canadian work visa program to help students who were affected by the pandemic restrictions.
+On January 8, 2021, a temporary immigration program was launched to allow international graduates, whose work permit had expired, to apply for a new work permit which will be valid for 18 months.
+This would allow these students to stay in Canada and gain the necessary work experience required to apply for Canadian permanent residence.

 Requirements to Qualify for This Special PGWPP: